mayconflsilva/Data-Science/README.md

 # Data-Science
 Data Science repository

-This is a trainning part of the Coursera course The Data Scientist’s Toolbox
+This is a trainning part of Coursera course The Data Scientist’s Toolbox